FORTUNE Announces Sixth Annual Change the World List of Companies That Are Doing Well By Doing Good

 "The Vaccine Makers" take the Top Spot, Followed by Alibaba at No. 2, and PayPal at No. 3

 NEW YORK, Sept.
-21, 2020 /PRNewswire/ -- Today, FORTUNE reveals its sixth annual "Change the World" list, which showcases over 50 companies that have made an important social or environmental impact through their profit-making strategy and operations this year.
+22, 2020 /PRNewswire/ -- FORTUNE has announced its sixth annual "Change the World" list, which showcases over 50 companies that have made an important social or environmental impact through their profit-making strategy and operations this year.
 Companies are recognized for innovative business strategies that positively impact the world.
 This year's list includes 28 companies from the U.S. and Canada; 10 from Asia and the Middle East; 8 from Europe; and 3 each from Africa and Latin America.

 The introduction to the 2020 list explains: "FORTUNE's Change the World list is built on the premise that the profit motive can inspire companies to tackle society's unmet needs.
 The 2020 list stresses a crucial corollary: No business succeeds alone.
 Collaboration among companies, even among rivals, is a common thread in many of the stories that follow—in the effort to make "green" steel, in the campaign to close America's racial wealth gap, and above all in the race for a COVID-19 vaccine.
 As we face unprecedented collective challenges—a global pandemic, climate change, profound income inequality—cooperation has become a business superpower."